 There are a couple of different ways that your solar panels could be covered by your current home insurance policy.
-One, if the solar panels are attached to your home’s structure, such as rooftop-mounted panels, your home insurance policy may include them in your dwelling coverage.
-Two, if the solar panels aren’t attached to your home and are ground-mounted, they may be covered under your other structures coverage.
+If the solar panels are attached to your home’s structure, such as rooftop-mounted panels, your home insurance policy may include them in your dwelling coverage.
+Two, if the solar panels aren’t attached to your home and are ground-mounted, they may be covered under your other structures’ coverage.

-Solar panels are a great option for an investment, but we recommend double-checking your policy before having them installed to protect your investment.
+Solar panels are a great option for an investment, but we recommend double-checking your policy before installing them to protect your investment.

 When would I need a separate insurance policy for solar panels?